cdapio/cdap/cdap-docs/examples-manual/source/examples/word-count.rst

 ------------
 The application uses these datasets by default:

-- ``wordStats`` stores the global statistics of total count of words and the total length of words received.
+- ``wordStatsTable`` stores the global statistics of total count of words and the total length of words received.
-- ``wordCounts`` stores the word and the corresponding count in a key value table.
+- ``wordCountTable`` stores the word and the corresponding count in a key value table.
-- ``uniqueCount`` is a custom dataset that stores the total count of unique words received so far.
+- ``uniqueCountTable`` is a custom dataset that stores the total count of unique words received so far.
-- ``wordAssocs`` is a custom dataset that stores the count for word associations.
+- ``wordAssocTable`` is a custom dataset that stores the count for word associations.

 However, the names of these datasets can be configured to be different from their defaults by providing a configuration at application deployment time.
 All programs rely on this configuration to instantiate their